conveyal/r5/docs/fares/boston.md

 # Boston in-routing fare calculation

 The Boston fare calculator is the original fare calculator used as a an example in [our original paper on computing accessibility with fares](https://files.indicatrix.org/Conway-Stewart-2019-Charlie-Fare-Constraints.pdf).
 It handles fares for the [Massachusetts Bay Transportation Authority](https://mbta.com), which provides most of the transit service in the Boston area, including subways, light rail, commuter rail, local and express buses, bus rapid transit, and ferries.
 As of summer 2018, when we wrote the paper, the fares were as shown in Table 2 of [the original paper](https://files.indicatrix.org/Conway-Stewart-2019-Charlie-Fare-Constraints.pdf).
 This document details the implementation of this fare system in R<sup>5</sup>.
+The fare system is based on fares and modified GTFS from July 2018.

 ## General principles